padmakarkotule/python-101/docs/istio/Istio_Add-on_Prometheus_Graphana_Kiali_Jaegar.md

     for example, http://<Kiali-load-balance-IP>:20001/kiali/
     http://52.150.35.253:20001/kiali/
-    you should see a page similar to the following:
+    you should see a page:

 **Jaeger**
 Jaeger is open source, end-to-end distributed tracing.
 **set the addonComponents.kiali.enabled configuration parameter** with following command,

-    istioctl manifest apply --set addonComponents.kiali.enabled=true
+    ## need to check - istioctl manifest apply --set addonComponents.tracing.enabled=true

     # Output